ControlSystemStudio/phoebus/docs/source/preference_properties.rst

    # Sort snapshots in reverse order of created time.
 Last item comes first.
    sortSnapshotsTimeReversed=false

-   # In "Create/Add to a saveset" dialog, split savesets from folder and show them in ListView
+   # In "Create/Add to a configuration" dialog, split savesets from folder and show them in ListView
    splitSaveset=false

    # Specify hierarchy parser class to enable TreeTableView in snapshot